 A large source of uncertainty associated with carbon and nitrogen dynamics in wetlands stems from difficulty in constraining material properties of peat.
 The dual porosity nature of peat can produce large spatial heterogeneity in concentrations of solutes.
 The third study uses computed tomography (CT) to non-invasively produce high-resolution, three-dimensional images of the porosity structure of peat.
 In a series of solute transport experiments, CT imagery was able to visually document that: (1) increasing salinity of porewater causes effective porosity of humified peat to increase up to 5%; (2) solutes moving through active pore spaces diffuse into large segments of dead pore space; and (3) biogenic gas accumulation and transport may occur first along horizontal planes until bubbling out in large macropores.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Rivers, Jennifer Susan, "Carbon dynamics, nutrient cycling, and the material properties of peat in the Glacial Lake Agassiz Peatlands, Northern Minnesota" (1999).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 12.